oracle/graal/docs/FAQ.md

 ### How can I execute the Sulong test cases?

 Use `mx su-tests` to run all the test cases.
-You can also selectively run a test suite with `mx su-tests-<test suite name>`.
-You can get a list of the available mx commands by invoking `mx` in the Sulong directory without additional parameters.
-The most important test cases are `mx su-tests-sulong` (mostly C files to test Sulong), `mx su-tests-gcc` (selected GCC test cases), and `mx su-tests-llvm` (selected LLVM test cases).
+You can selectively run one or several test suites with `mx su-tests <test suite names>`.
+The most important test cases are `mx su-tests sulong` (Sulong's own test suite which mostly consists of C files), `mx su-tests gcc` (selected GCC test cases), and `mx su-tests llvm` (selected LLVM test cases).

 ### Why does mx download DragonEgg?